AdobeDocs/analytics-platform.en/help/troubleshooting/vrs-dataview-sandbox-adc.md

 A data view:

 * Can be based on CJA filters.
-* Configuration can be applied to historical data.
+* Can applied to both historical and new data in a non-destructive manner.
-* Allows you to create one or many virtual views on top of a CJA connection for use by different users in Customer Journey Analytics.
+* Allows you to create one or many virtual views on top of a CJA connection for use by different business teams.
-* May be used to control access to and curate different kinds of data for different users.
+* May be used to control access to and curate different kinds of data for different users in CJA.
 * Provides powerful non-destructive options for transforming and enhancing data coming into CJA through a CJA connection.
 * Is based on the report-time processing capabilities of CJA.
+* Is applied at report runtime.
+This is _after_ the Analytics Source Conector has written the report suite to a dataset in the AEP data lake, and after the data has been ingested into CJA via a CJA connection.

 A data views does not:

 * Directly provide a means for combining report suites or other datasets.
-However, because a data view sits on top of a CJA connection, and a connection may be used to combine multiple report suites and AEP datasets, the combined data is available for use in the data view.
+However, because a data view sits on top of a CJA connection, and a connection may be used to combine multiple report suites and AEP datasets, the combined data from the CJA connection is available for use in the data view.

 # AEP sandbox